If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 HUD’s Section 184 Indian Home Loan Guarantee Program

 HUD’s Section 184 Indian Home Loan Guarantee Program provides financial assistance for American Indian and Alaska Native families, Alaska villages, tribes, or tribally designated housing entities.
-Today, eligible locations have expanded beyond tribal trust land.
+The program can be used both on and off tribal trust land.

 The program allows Native borrowers to secure a home loan with a low down payment of 1.25% on loans under $50,000, or 2.25% on loans over $50,000.
 (Maximum loan limits vary by location.)
 This funding can be applied to buying, building, refinancing, or renovating your home.